How to Quit Vaping: Complete Guide

 You’re Stronger Than a Little Metal Tube

-Here’s the truth that nobody tells you: your vape doesn’t actually do anything for you.
-It doesn’t reduce your stress — it creates a withdrawal cycle and then temporarily relieves it.
-It doesn’t help you focus — it fragments your attention with constant cravings.
-It doesn’t make social situations better — it makes you dependent on having it in your hand.
+Your vape doesn’t actually do anything for you.
+It doesn’t reduce stress.
+It creates a withdrawal cycle and then temporarily relieves it.
+It doesn’t help you focus.
+It fragments your attention with constant cravings.

 Everything good you think your vape gives you, you can get on your own.
 You just need to get through the withdrawal to discover that.

 Millions of people have quit nicotine and found the other side.
-It’s clearer over here.
 You breathe deeper, you think sharper, you save money, and you stop being controlled by a device.
 The first week is hard.
 The first month is a process.
-But after that?
-You’ll wonder why you didn’t do it sooner.
+After that, you’ll wonder why you didn’t do it sooner.

 You’ve got this.
-And if you need help, reach out — 1-800-QUIT-NOW, your doctor, or someone you trust.
+If you need help, reach out: 1-800-QUIT-NOW, your doctor, or someone you trust.
 You don’t have to white-knuckle it alone.